mbi-researcher/IF-synthetic-data/README.md

-# Synthetic Dataset mimicking the network of intermediate filaments (IFs)
+# Synthetic Dataset mimicking the network of Intermediate Filaments (IFs)

 Please, use Python with Pickle library to read the ground truth graph.
 See example below: